nicseltzer/python-training/README.md

 Beautiful is better than ugly.
 Explicit is better than implicit.
 Simple is better than complex.
-Complex is better than complicated.
+Complex is better than complicated.
 Flat is better than nested.
 Sparse is better than dense.
 Readability counts.